maroontress/StyleChecker/doc/rules/NoDocumentation.md

 > 1. Open the project's Properties page (Project &#x279c; _project name_
 >    Properties...)
 > 2. Click the Build tab
-> 3. Modify the XML documentation file property (turn on checkbox and
+> 3. Modify the XML documentation file property (turn on the checkbox and
 >    specify the path)

 ### To ignore something with the specified attribute

-This analyzer can be configured to ignore diagnostics, for example, for test methods like following code:
+This analyzer can be configured to ignore diagnostics, for example, for test methods like the following code:

 ```csharp
 [TestMethod]